 - An author of more than 40 books and countless articles in major magazines

-- An artist with particular skill in depicting wildlife, including both birds and mammals
+- An artist with astounding skill in depicting wildlife, particularly birds and mammals

-- A naturalist who studied animals extensively, producing the classic work, Lives of Game Animals, essentially an eight-volume illustrated encyclopedia covering nearly every wild animal in North America
+- A naturalist who studied animals extensively, producing the classic work, Lives of Game Animals, essentially an eight-volume illustrated encyclopedia covering North American mammals

 - A well-known advocate of Native American rights